These are some of the most common work accidents that can befall teachers and their resulting injuries:

 If you are injured or develop an occupational illness in the course of your work as a teacher, you must report your injury to your supervisor and complete an accident/injury report.
 Incidents of physical assault or other safety incidents require additional reporting.

 Workers’ Compensation benefits are available to teachers in Bustleton and South Philly through the Pennsylvania Workers’ Compensation Act.
 It is important to file for your Workers’ Compensation benefits immediately because if your injury recurs, but you never filed a claim, there will have been no record established and it may be difficult for you to receive medical benefits.

 It is not required that you use a Workers’ Compensation lawyer to file your claim, however, there are time limits for filing a claim for your work-related injury.
 Working with an experienced Philadelphia teacher workers’ compensation attorney can relieve you of the stress of navigating the system alone – especially if your claim is denied on a technicality.

 A successful claim can provide you with some or all of the following benefits:

 - Medical benefits include hospital treatment, prescription medications, and prostheses.

 - Temporary or permanent disability payments whether your injury is partially or totally disabling.

 - Specific loss benefits for loss of part – or all – of certain body parts

 - Death benefits for dependents of a worker who is killed on the job

 At Gross & Kenny, LLP our entire practice is dedicated to helping injured workers.
-Our experienced Philadelphia Workers’ Compensation Lawyers can make a difference when it comes to the success of your claim.
-Call 215-512-1500 today or contact us online to schedule your free initial consultation in our Philadelphia, Pennsylvania office.
-We serve injured service industry employees throughout the state.
+Our experienced Philadelphia teacher workers’ compensation lawyers can make a difference when it comes to the success of your claim.
+Contact us online to schedule your free initial consultation in our Philadelphia, Pennsylvania office.